gazpachu/sugui-design-system/src/content/logos.md

-This section contains the SugUI logo but it can also have additional logos.
+This section contains the sugUI logo but it can also have additional logos.

 ### Logo guidelines